cs1302uga/cs1302-tutorials/varargs/varargs.md

 make its `printlns` method accept a variable number of trailing `String` arguments.
 The lines of code that would not work earlier should all work after you've changed the `args` parameter to have a varargs declaration.
-You may also find it helpful test various inputs to the `printlns` method using the associated [`Driver`](src/cs1302/util/Driver.java) class.
+You may also find it helpful to test various inputs to the `printlns` method using the associated [`Driver`](src/cs1302/util/Driver.java) class.